Add the finishing touch to your exterior spaces with well-planned outdoor landscape lighting.

 Entries: Place lights either to each side of a door or overhead at front, back, and side entry doors.

-Driveway: Low-voltage lights are a good option along a driveway.
+Driveway: Low-voltage landscape lighting is a good option along a driveway.

 Steps: Steps should be lighted for safety; either the risers or the treads can be lit.